 During the 2009/10 fiscal year, the Theatre Arts Department experienced over \$21,000 in cuts (4000s and 5000s); these cuts had a significant impact on both programs, which continue to the present day.
-It is important to stress that the symbiotic relationship of the two programs within the department means that cuts that are experienced by one program have a significant impact on the other program in a variety of ways.
+Costs for supplies continue to rise, as do royalties and labor costs (student labor and independent contractors).